Losint/hepboat-docs/general.md

   189990173222164545: viewer  # Bunnerz
 ```

 Web determines which users are able to view the configuration dashboard for the server.
-Commenting a line with the
-username next each user ID helps with organization.
+Commenting a line with the username next each user ID helps with organization.

 User ID is used to assign ranks.
-There are three ranks you can assign: admin, editor, viewer. `Admin` can add more
-users (including other Admins), edit, and view the dashboard. `Editor` can edit and view the dashboard. `Viewer` can
-only view the configuration.
+There are three ranks you can assign: admin, editor, viewer. `Admin` can add more users (including other Admins), edit, and view the dashboard. `Editor` can edit and view the dashboard. `Viewer` can only view the configuration.

-Adding any users to your config will grant you the "Verified HepBoat User" role in our support guild,
-which you can join by clicking the `Support Server` link at the top of the page.
-This will give you access to a
-Discord server where you can talk with other HepBoat users and get support from our amazing HepBoat support team.
+Adding users to your config will grant them the "Verified HepBoat User" role in our support guild, which they can join by clicking the `Support Server` link at the top of the page.
+This will give them access to a Discord server where they can talk with other HepBoat users and get support from our amazing HepBoat support team.

 ## Nickname